-Review of Related Literature: What Is RRL & How to Write It + Examples
+Review of Related Literature: Format, Example, & How to Make RRL

 A review of related literature is a separate paper or a part of an article that collects and synthesizes discussion on a topic.
 Its purpose is to show the current state of research on the issue and highlight gaps in existing knowledge.
 A literature review can be included in a research paper or scholarly article, typically following the introduction and before the research methods section.